Tell a friend:

 Use tried and tested navigation layouts, sensible colours with good contrast, and clear fonts.
 Avoid fancy technological tricks.

 Make sure your key pages are quick to load: don't use enormous images.
-Remember that especially in rural areas, not everyone has 'broadband' access to the Internet.
+Remember that in remote rural areas (and some less reomte ones), there may not be 'broadband' access to the Internet, either fixed or mobile.

 Even if you're a professional web developer, or you're going to get expert help from someone else at your church, consider the merits of using a Content Management System.
 Using one will reduce the number of possible things people can get wrong, and the number of things you have to concern yourself with from day to day.
 You might do everything right, but what about other people who might also be maintaining sections of the site?